 The dominant arrangement of time and history guides the narratives and tempos of our lives, naturalizing their rhythms in such a way that they appear intuitive.
 This normative relationship to time is syncopated to heteronormative experience.
 (Freeman 4) Contemporary queer theory has undertaken the challenge of reformulating a relationship to temporality as a position of resistance.
-A counter-politics of time carefully observes the inconsistencies, incomplete formulations, and paradoxes of what we might call heterotemporality or “straight time.” and finds the occasion to enact strategies for queering time.
-These modalities for confronting the smooth, straight flow situate themselves not only as responding to the crushing weight of dominant culture but also to the practices of those pragmatic queer activists who claim to be torchbearers as they assimilate to the straight temporal order of “respectable” hegemonic existence through access to marriage, child-rearing and the like.
+A counter-politics of time carefully observes the inconsistencies, incomplete formulations, and paradoxes of what we might call heterotemporality or “straight time” and finds occasion to enact strategies for queering time.
+These modalities for confronting the smooth, straight flow situate themselves not only as responding to the crushing weight of dominant culture but also to the practices of those pragmatic queer activists who claim to be torchbearers as they assimilate to the straight temporal order of hegemonic existence through access to marriage, child-rearing and “respectable” sexual expression.

 The visions of Edelman, Muñoz and Freeman are intricately interwoven as they actively engage each other's work, within the texts themselves and outside of the covers of the books as they participate in debate and conversation about the implications of their ideas.
 Further, they stage an unfolding of 20th century theory in the early 21st century.
 Where Freeman and Muñoz both base their argumentations in the tradition of the Frankfurt School Marxists, Walter Benjamin and Ernst Bloch, respectively, Edelman writes his polemic in Jacques Lacan’s style of psychoanalysis.
 A vulgar generalization of this would appear to prove that Freeman and Muñoz both write in a modern tradition, while Edelman gives a postmodern account of queer theory.
 While on the surface this suffices as a judgement, it requires deeper consideration as to how these theorists’ works interact with each other in relation to the chrononormativity that surrounds them.